-The reason is that the sensors are ISO-invariant or in laymen terms, sensor does not bother about ISO.
+The reason is that the sensors are ISO-invariant or in laymen’s terms, the sensor does not bother about ISO.
 It is the camera software that alters it.
 Get directly in touch with me if you want to know more about it.

 This is the new entrant in the world of star-trails.

 In stacking for star-trails, something similar happens.
 Multiple photographs are captured.
-Software calculates the star trails from these multiple shots and presents a single star-trail photograph with good contrast and less noise.
+The software calculates the star trails from these multiple shots and presents a single star-trail photograph with good contrast and less noise.
 Stacking cancels out the noise that is generated and also the time intervals provide a sensor to cool down.

 (Just a simple star trail captured from my balcony.
 Using it as a filler to break the monotony of text)

 … and mistakes do happen.
-Few nights back, after a booze party, I went ahead for some star-trails.
+A few nights back, after a booze party, I went ahead for some star-trails.
 I set the exposure to ‘X’ rather than ‘T’ (Camera modes (PSAM and more)).
 Pressed the shutter release and went away for a long duration.
-Came back and pressed the shutter release again to supposedly end the exposure.
-Result – two dark shots taken a long duration apart!
+I came back and pressed the shutter release again to supposedly end the exposure.
+Result – two dark shots, taken a long duration apart!
 I burst out laughing on checking the preview.
 Yes, stuff happens!

 Star-trails are easy to create.
-All they require is a sturdy camera with full battery power, lots of patience and some clarity on how to reduce noise.
+All they require is a sturdy camera with full battery power, lots of patience, and some clarity on how to reduce noise.
 Compose anything simple with some foreground elements and you’ll have a keeper.
-For me, apart from being slow-paced, star-trails also give lots of time to introspect, turn philosophical or just have good time with some like-minded friends.
+For me, apart from being slow-paced, star-trails also give lots of time to introspect, turn philosophical, or just have a good time with some like-minded friends.